 - ICEI - Consortium of supercomputing centers that are cooperating to deploy more widely solutions developed in the Human Brain Project PCP and new additional services to increase the interactivity and memory capacity of supercomputers.

-- OCRE - Consortium of research networks that are procuring together cloud solutions for the European Science Cloud, exploiting the results of the HNSciCloud PCP.
+- OCRE (Completed) - Consortium of research networks that procured together cloud solutions for the European Science Cloud, exploiting the results of the HNSciCloud PCP.

-- THALEA II - Consortium of hospitals that is preparing a PPI after the THALEA PCP to deploy highly interoperable telemedicine-platforms that detect increased risk ICU-patients.
+- THALEA II (Completed) - Consortium of hospitals that, after the THALEA PCP, deployed highly interoperable telemedicine-platforms that detect increased risk ICU-patients.

 - STOP AND GO (completed) - Consortium that procured innovative ICT based telecare services for elderly that suffer from multiple conditions such as heart failure, diabetes, etc. In Barcelona for example newly procured implantable cardioverter defibrillators led to a 9,8% reduction in hospital visits, reduced the risk of death by 29% and the implants were successful in 98,12% cases, compared to 90% under the old approach.